 For later periods, estimates of public sector employment (PSE) are based partly on projections for some sources.
 As part of the development programme to improve the quality of PSE estimates, public sector organisations are working towards the production of timely quarterly estimates.
 Until this development programme is completed, there remains a requirement to include estimates for certain sources.

-NHS workforce statistics for England are derived from a pay system which covers all but two English NHS organisations.
+NHS workforce statistics for England are derived from a pay system that covers all but two English NHS organisations.
 This produces very good estimates of staff numbers.
 Figures for the two other organisations are estimated based on quarterly NHS workforce figures.

 Annual employment data for private registered providers (PRPs) of social housing (referred to as housing associations in the PSE statistical bulletin and associated datasets) in England are provided by the Homes and Communities Agency (HCA); a quarterly time series has been derived from this.
 To give timely estimates each quarter, a forecast has been provided by the ONS Methodology Directorate.
-Therefore the series may require revisions when new annual data are available.
-The HCA employment data only covers the large PRPs and therefore an adjustment is made to the data to account for the smaller PRPs.
+Therefore, the series may require revisions when new annual data are available.
+The HCA employment data only cover the large PRPs and therefore an adjustment is made to the data to account for the smaller PRPs.

 Revisions to take account of late information from respondents and seasonal adjustment updates are made in accordance with the published revisions policy.

 (The processes for finding out about users and uses, and their views on the statistical products.)

 The Prime Minister’s instruction on the Control of Statistical Surveys requires regular surveys to businesses and local authorities to be reviewed at least once every three years.

 A Triennial Review of PSE was carried out in January 2008.